 Translate the Contact Form

 The built in contact form can also be translated using TranslatePress.
-You can translate each form field, labels and submit button.
+You can translate each form field, label, and submit button.
 Simply click on the pencil icon to translate each element.

 Translate WooCommerce Product Page